-1 The permanent residence permit may be revoked only if:

-- a. the requirements of Article 62 letter a or b are fulfilled; - b. the foreign national has seriously violated or represents a threat to public security and order in Switzerland or abroad or represents a threat to internal or external security; - c. the foreign national or a person they must care for is dependent permanently and to a large extent on social assistance.

-2 The permanent residence permit of foreign nationals who have resided in Switzerland in a law-abiding manner for an uninterrupted period of more than 15 years may be revoked only on the grounds set out in paragraph 1 letter b and Article 62 letter b.

-3 Revocation is not permitted if justified solely by conviction for an offence for which a sentence or measure has been imposed, where the court has refrained from imposing an order for expulsion from Switzerland.63
+- 1 The permanent residence permit may be revoked only if: - the requirements of Article 62 letter a or b64 are fulfilled; - h the foreign national has seriously violated or represents a threat to public security and order in Switzerland or abroad or represents a threat to internal or external security; - the foreign national or a person they must care for is dependent permanently and to a large extent on social assistance. - 2 The permanent residence permit of foreign nationals who have resided in Switzerland in a law-abiding manner for an uninterrupted period of more than 15 years may be revoked only on the grounds set out in paragraph 1 letter b and Article 62 letter b65. - 3 Revocation is not permitted if justified solely by conviction for an offence for which a sentence or measure has been imposed, where the court has refrained from imposing an order for expulsion from Switzerland.66